EMPLOYER ACA REPORTING REQUIREMENTS

 Relief from Penalties

-Relief from penalties may be available under sections 6721 and 6722 to ALE members that can show they are actively seeking to meet the reporting requirements.
-This usually applies to returns and statements filed and furnished in 2016 to report offers of coverage in 2015 with incorrect or incomplete information reported on the return or statement.
-As a general rule, no relief is provided in the case of ALE members who cannot show a good-faith effort to comply with the information reporting requirements.
+Relief from penalties may be available under sections 6721 and 6722 to ALE members to show they are actively seeking to meet the reporting requirements.
+This usually applies to returns and statements filed and furnished in 2016 to report coverage offers in 2015 with incorrect or incomplete information reported on the return or statement.
+Generally, no relief is provided to ALE members who cannot show a good-faith effort to comply with the information reporting requirements.

 Businesses should act now and review processes to ensure they have procedures in place to comply with the ACA reporting requirements, including regular review of their processes to verify all forms and documents being used are current and capturing all necessary data, review of ACA legislation to ensure any changes to requirements have been taken into consideration and added to their procedures.

 The following steps are recommended to help set up your reporting process:

 - Know what information needs to be tracked by reviewing form 1095-C.

 - Develop procedures for determining and documenting each employee’s full-time or part-time status by

 - Develop procedures to collect information about offers of health coverage and health plan enrollment by